Dirk Pohlmann

-Dirk Pohlmann (born 1959) is a German journalist, author, screenwriter, director and producer of more than 20 historical documentaries for Arte, ARD and ZDF.
-He was a manager of CargoLifter World and ArtemiFlow, producer of Artemisinin.
-Dirk Pohlmann is the editor-in-chief of Free21, a German Political Blog and journal.
+Dirk Pohlmann (born August 11, 1959) is a German journalist, author, screenwriter, director and producer of about 25 historical documentaries for German public media Arte, ARD and ZDF.

+He held positions of leadership in CargoLifter World and ArtemiFlow.
+Since 2019, Dirk Pohlmann has served as the editor-in-chief of Free21, an alternative German political blog and print journal.
+He also makes contributions to the Australian News Programme TNT Radio.

-Since 2004, Pohlmann has increasingly focused on intelligence operations during the Cold War and after.
+After 2004, Pohlmann's main focus has been on intelligence operations during the Cold War and after.
+Since 2016, after ending his cooperation with German public media, he has published only in alternative media.

 Life

 After his Abitur, Pohlmann studied journalism, philosophy as well as law at Johannes Gutenberg University in Mainz.
-In his time he was especially impressed by the Jesuit Helmut Erlinghagen who witnessed the effects of the Hiroshima bombing.
+He served in the German Bundeswehr.
+During his studies, he was especially impressed by the Jesuit Helmut Erlinghagen who was a personal witness of the effects of the atomic bombings of Hiroshima and Nagasaki.